Bangladesh travel guide

 Consult a reliable local contact before going into unfamiliar areas or areas where there is a history of trouble.

 Chittagong Hill Tracts

-The FCO advise against all but essential travel to the Chittagong Hill Tracts, which comprise the districts of Rangamati, Khagrachari and Bandarban.
-This area doesn’t include Chittagong City, or other parts of Chittagong Division.
+The FCDO advise against all but essential travel to the Chittagong Hill Tracts, which comprise the districts of Rangamati, Khagrachari and Bandarban.
+This area does not include Chittagong City, or other parts of Chittagong Division.

 Security in the Chittagong Hill Tracts continues to be a cause for concern.
-In 2010 clashes between rival ethnic groups led to fatalities.
-A gun fight in 2011 between rival political factions resulted in at least 5 deaths.
 There are regular reports of violence and other criminal activities, particularly in the more remote areas.
 If you propose to visit the Chittagong Hill Tracts you must give the Bangladesh authorities 10 days’ notice of your travel plans.